msantam2/color-connect/README.md

 ### Creating Paths

-Each Tile component's event handlers dispatch actions to update the appropriate properties Redux store:
+Each Tile component's event handlers dispatch actions to update the appropriate properties in the Redux store:
 ```js
 handleDotClick(dotColor) {
   this.props.updateCurrentColor(dotColor);